 1. We're pretty easy-going, but we do request that you arrive 10 minutes early, take off your shoes when entering the studio, turn off the ringer on your phone, and avoid wearing strong perfumes or deodorants.

 2. When you enter the practice space, settle in and possibly sit in stillness.

 3. Wear exercise clothing.
 Form-fitting shirts are best so that during forward bends or inversions your top won't fall around your face.
 We practice barefoot (in general--that is--you can wear socks if you like).

 4. Bring your yoga mat.
 If you forget or don't have one, you can rent one for a dollar.
 (Note: Having you own mat is most hygenic and therefore recommended.
 What kind to get?
 Jade Rubber Mat.)

 5. When returning the blankets, stack them neatly--the fringe side to the wall.
 This is very important.
 Otherwise the wall becomes unstable.

 Rubber Soul Yoga Revolution is located in the Leathers Building at 675 Pulaski Street (in Athens, Georgia).
-Pulaski runs alongside Phoenix Health Foods, the 40 Watt Club, Snow Tire, and Athens Blueprint.
+Pulaski begins at Broad Street.
 Then it crosses Prince Avenue and ducks into a neighborhood.
 The Leathers Building is about three blocks into this neighborhood, just before the railroad tracks.
 We are about halfway down the building, in suite number 1400.
 Come in through the back door (near the railroad tracks). here's a MAP.